sakshatshinde/sakshat/content/Is software engineering for you/index.md

 # Learning to code

-You start your journey by picking a language, sticking to it, trying out a bunch of paths like - `gamedev` `web` `embedded/systems` `mobile` see what interests you, keep your head down and do what you love, there will come a time when you are rewarded for your consistency.
+You start your journey by picking a language, sticking to it, trying out a bunch of paths like - `gamedev` `web` `embedded/systems` `mobile` see what interests you, keep your head down and do what you love.
+Discover your strengths, seek help, get enough sleep, don't be afraid to look like a fool, take breaks, find solace in not being the best - but never stop improving.
+There will come a time when you are rewarded for your consistency.

-> Build build build.
+> Software is hard, but it only gets easier the more you build.
+Build build build.

 Build more, build bad programs, build programs that are not so idiomatic, get feedback and improve.
 Gauge your interest.
 Understand that creating a product involves much more than simply writing code.